ShafinOhin/meme-downloader/README.md

 # meme-downloader

-Place the file in a directory where you want your all memes to be stored.
+Place meme.py the file in a directory where you want your all memes to be stored.
-Run the python file.
-That's it.
+Run the file.
+That's it ;)

 <b>Warning:</b>
 *After running the program for the first time, It will create some folders and a file called 'pages.json' in the same directory.
 Don't edit that file manually or it may cause the program to crash.